ComScore

 • Time Commitment: 40 minutes

-Which would you rather eat: sad chocolate eggs or these decadent handhelds?
-In case you need help mulling it over, the Easter cupcakes are soaked in milk, coconut milk and sweetened condensed milk before being frosted, tres leches-style.
+Which would you rather eat: humdrum chocolate eggs or these decadent handhelds?
+In case you need help mulling it over, these Easter cupcakes are soaked in milk, coconut milk and sweetened condensed milk before being frosted, in the style of tres leches cake.

 12. Lavender Cupcakes with Cream Cheese Frosting